top of page

 Gare district is a great district to stay in when visiting Luxembourg as it tends to be cheaper than other locations in Luxembourg.
 It is also a great area for shopping as it is filled with chain stores.
 This area is also the most lively area in Luxembourg.
 This should take you around 30 mins to explore, there are also walking tours that you can find there if you want.

-Best Time to Visit Luxembourg
+Best Time To Visit Luxembourg

 Luxembourg city is a year round destination so you can visit anytime, but the best times to visit the country is between May and September.
 Be aware though that during July and August the weather tends to be wetter and the country is the most crowded during that time.
 If you plan on visiting during the winter times, just know that it snows there.

-Accommodations in Luxembourg
+Accommodations In Luxembourg

 There are plenty of hotels in Luxembourg but you can find some good Airbnbs as well, I stayed in this Airbnb, which was a cute and nice studio.
 Be aware that prices are high in Luxembourg when it comes to accommodation, but there are discounts during the summer times and the weekends as well.

-Best Cafes & Restaurants in Luxembourg
+Best Cafes & Restaurants In Luxembourg

 • Golden Bean - The Coffee Experience (Gluten-free options & vegetarian friendly, breakfast & brunch)